infinum/wordpress-handbook/Automated testing in WordPress/Unit testing.md

  */
  ```

 to the test class which uses alias mocks.
-This will tell PHPUnit to run a separate PHP process so other tests wouldn't be affected.
+This will tell the PHPUnit to run a separate PHP process so that the other tests wouldn't be affected.

 ### Overload vs Alias